 Benefits of Mockingbird

-Foster caring, just like any type of caring, can come with its challenges and the main benefit of the Mockingbird is that it provides a safe place for foster children and carers.
-For example, if foster carers need a break or perhaps are going on holiday and need care for the foster child, the hub can act as respite.
-In this respect, it ensures continuity of care for the foster child.
+Foster caring, just like any type of caring, can come with its challenges and the main benefit of the Mockingbird is that it provides a safe place for looked after children and carers.
+For example, if foster carers need a break or perhaps are going on holiday and need care for the looked after child, the hub can act as respite or a second home.
+In this respect, it ensures continuity of care for the looked after child.
 In some cases, foster carers might be facing challenges and the Mockingbird hub can help to empower families, ensuring problems are solved quickly and empathetically, using therapeutic parenting tools.
 If a foster carer does not have a close family support network, they can sometimes feel isolated, especially if they are not in direct contact with other foster carers, and this hub gives them a safe place where they can receive practical advice and emotional support.

 Mockingbird has allowed children to build positive relationships with a number of adults who are invested in their safety and well-being.
-It provides the foster child with a sense of community, they know they have support from a range of different people.
-It can act as a bit of safety net for both the foster child and the carer.
-They know they always have someone to support them, regardless of what happens with the placement.
+It provides the looked after child with a sense of community, they know they have support from a range of different people.
+It can act as a bit of safety net for both the looked after child and the carer.
+They know they always have someone to support them, regardless of what happens with the home match.
 It can allow the foster child to develop the necessary skills that will allow them to return to their birth family in the future, if appropriate.
-With the help of the Mockingbird hub, a number of short-term placements have turned into long-term placements, which shows that the model really does work.
+With the help of the Mockingbird hub, a number of short-term home matches have turned into long-term home matches, which shows that the model really does work.

-The Mockingbird model has achieved a lot of positive results in Rotherham and we believe it is fantastic support for both foster children and carers.
+The Mockingbird model has achieved a lot of positive results in Rotherham and we believe it is fantastic support for both looked after children and carers.
 It is by no means however the only support available to our Rotherham foster families.
 Read more about our other fantastic support systems here.

 Learn more about fostering in Rotherham